-To: Uniform Law Conference From: Robert Bennett, Reporter
+To: NCCUSL Drafting Committee on Presidential Electors Act From: Robert Bennett, Reporter

-Attached hereto is the drafting Committee's proposed Uniform Faithful Presidential Electors Act, dealing with the problem of "faithless electors"- electors who vote for presidential or vice-presidential candidates other than the candidates for those offices of the political party that nominated the electors.
-The proposed act addresses the problem by requiring electors to sign a pledge to vote faithfully, and then, should any electors attempt to violate the pledge they have taken, providing for substitute electors who in turn are required to sign a pledge and vote accordingly until a full set of compliant votes is obtained.
-After an Introduction that explains the emergence and nature of the problem of faithless electors, this Memorandum discusses various issues that the Committee confronted.
+Attached hereto are two versions of a uniform law on the problem of faithless presidential electors-electors who vote for presidential or vice-presidential candidates other than the candidates for those offices of the political party that nominated the electors.
+The first version ("Version One") addresses the problem frontally, prohibiting faithless votes and then directing the relevant state officers to submit a full complement of faithful votes, even if one or more electors have attempted to vote faithlessly in violation of the state prohibition.
+The second ("Version Two") addresses the problem somewhat more indirectly, requiring electors to sign a pledge to vote faithfully, and then, should any electors attempt to violate the pledge they have taken, providing for substitute electors who in turn are required to sign a pledge and vote accordingly until a full set of compliant votes is obtained.
+After an Introduction that explains the emergence and nature of the problem of faithless electors, this Memorandum discusses various issues that one or both versions addresses.
+It also seeks to draw attention to some issues not addressed in the two versions.

-A. Introduction: The Problem of Faithless Electors.
+A. Introduction: Situating the Problem of Faithless Electors.

 Each state is entitled to a number of presidential electors equal to its total representation in the United States House of Representatives and in the Senate.
 (Under the Twenty-Third Amendment, the District of Columbia is entitled to a number of electors basically equal to that of the least populous state, and unless indicated otherwise, references to "states" hereafter will include the District.)
-Each state legislature (the Congress in the case of the District) is charged under the Constitution with determining the "manner" of choosing the state's electors.
-In the early years under the Constitution, states employed a variety of choice mechanisms, including direct selection by the legislature itself, but for many years now all states have employed popular elections as their chosen "manner."
+Each state legislature (the Congress in the case of the District) is charged under the Constitution with determining the "manner" of choosing the state's electors.1 In the early years under the Constitution, states employed a variety of choice mechanisms, including direct selection by the legislature itself, but for many years now all states have employed popular elections as their chosen "manner."
 Maine and Nebraska each chooses two electors through a statewide vote ("at large"), and the rest through separate vote counts in each congressional district.
 In all other states the choice is at large from entire slates of electors nominated by political parties, or in some cases by independent candidates for president and vice president.
 This is colloquially called "winner-take-all."
 There is also the seemingly remote possibility that a state will provide for unpledged electors and that a slate of such unpledged electors would win.
 I will discuss that possibility as well.

 Under the Constitution, the Congress has the authority to set the time for this selection process, and it has designated what we all know as "election day" in early November.
-The president and vice-president are then chosen by votes of these electors conducted separately in each state on a date also designated by Congress and which is constitutionally required to be "the same throughout the United States."
+As a formal matter the president and vice-president are then chosen by votes of these electors conducted separately in each state on a date also designated by Congress and which is constitutionally required to be "the same throughout the United States."
 These meetings are statutorily set for mid-December.
 The electoral votes are then counted in a joint meeting of the (newly installed) House and Senate in early January, presided over by the president of the Senate, who is the outgoing vice-president of the United States.